abmfocus4/wip/birthday-quest/README.md

 // todo:
-- record voice with kiss in final transition
-- update all the options/text
-- add sound effects to everything
 // i love you even though you think justin beiber is better than the BAND 1D. it's tought but i love you still